 Now, we have the diffeomorphsims $\mathcal{A}(\Sigma^7)=\mathcal{A}(D^7\sqcup_{\sigma}D^7)=D^7\sqcup_{\tau_0\circ\sigma\circ\tau_0}D^7=D^7\sqcup_{\sigma}D^7=\Sigma^7$.
 Hence, it follows that $\Sigma^7=[0]$ or $[14]\in \mathbb{Z}_{28}=\Theta_7$. \end{proof} \begin{rem} Similarly, let $\Sigma^{15}$ be a 15-dimensional homotopy sphere which bounds a parallelizable manifold and $f:\Sigma^{15}\rightarrow\mathbb{R}$ a transnormal function with the focal set $C(f)=\{m_+, m_-\}$ under some metric $g$.
 Suppose in addition that $(\Sigma^{15}, g)$ satisfies the $SC^p$-property at either the point $m_+$ or $m_-$.
 Then $\Sigma^{15}$ is diffeomorphic to $S^{15}$ or $\Sigma^{15}=[4064]\in bP_{16}=\mathbb{Z}_{8128}$. \end{rem}

-\begin{rem} Very recently, Tang and Zhang \cite{TZ13} solved a problem of B\'{e}rard-Bergery and Besse.
+\begin{rem} Very recently, Zhang and the second author \cite{TZ14} solved a problem of B\'{e}rard-Bergery and Besse.
 That is, they showed that every Eells-Kuiper quaternionic projective plane carries a Riemannian metric with $SC^p$ property for certain point $p$.
-We don't know how to improve our Proposition 3.2.
-For instance, we don't know whether there is a metric on every Eells-Kuiper quaternionic projective plane with not only the property in Proposition 3.2, but also the $SC^p$-property.
+We do not know how to improve our Proposition 3.2.
+For instance, we do not know whether there is a metric on every Eells-Kuiper quaternionic projective plane with not only the property in Proposition 3.2, but also the $SC^p$-property.

 \end{rem}

 \begin{ack} The authors extend their heartfelt thanks to Professor Weiping Zhang for providing the reference \cite{DM90} and very useful comments on Moser's theorem.
 Thanks are also due to Dr. Jianqian Ge for his good ideas to prove Proposition \ref{propno} and Theorem 1.2. \end{ack}